How to Harness The Power Of The "Aha" Moment

 Asking what they thought was brilliant.

 Harnessing the power of an "Aha" moment means asking a question when you could just give an answer.
 It means trusting the Holy Spirit is alive and well able to lead another person without your weighing in.
-It means honoring free will like God does with us.
+It means honoring free will as God does with us.

 • What is a goal you would like to accomplish?